-The annual general meeting of Lloyds Banking Group plc (the 'Company' and unless set out to the contrary, the 'Group') will be held at the Edinburgh International Conference Centre, The Exchange, Edinburgh EH3 8EE on Thursday 16 May 2019 at 11.00 am to conduct the business set out in the resolutions below.
+The annual general meeting of Lloyds Banking Group plc (the 'Company' and unless set out to the contrary, the 'Group') will be held at the Edinburgh International Conference Centre, The Exchange, Edinburgh EH3 8EE on Thursday 21 May 2020 at 11.00 am to conduct the business set out in the resolutions below.

-Resolutions 1 to 20 (inclusive) are proposed as ordinary resolutions.
+Resolutions 1 to 23 (inclusive) are proposed as ordinary resolutions.
 For each of these to be passed, more than half of the votes cast must be in favour of the resolution.

-Resolutions 21 to 26 (inclusive) are proposed as special resolutions.
+Resolutions 24 to 29 (inclusive) are proposed as special resolutions.
 For each of these to be passed, at least three-quarters of the votes cast must be in favour of the resolution.

-The Board recommends that you vote in favour of all resolutions.
+The Board recommends unanimously that you vote in favour of all resolutions as they intend to do in respect of their own holdings.